ArtSabintsev/Zephyr/README.md

 - [x] CocoaPods Support
 - [x] Syncs all your NSUserDefaults (if you wish)
 - [x] Syncs only specific keys in NSUserDefaults
-- [x] Monitors changes to existing keys and synchronizes them between NSUserDefaults and NSUbiquitousKeyValueStore
+- [x] Background monitoring and synchronizes between NSUserDefaults and NSUbiquitousKeyValueStore

 ### Installation Instructions